 - adaptable and creative

-- able to work well under pressure and deal with high-stress environments
+- able to work well under pressure and in high-stress environments

-Experience as a waiter/waitress, or in a catering or food business is useful for this job.
+- work in a catering or food business

-Cooks must have a high level of personal hygiene.
+- have a high level of personal hygiene

 Find out more about training

 - 0800 737 827 - firstname.lastname@example.org - www.restaurantnz.co.nz

 - 0800 863 693 - email@example.com - www.serviceiq.org.nz